percona/k8spg-docs/docs/users.md

 The Operator creates needed system users at the cluster deployment time with generated random passwords.
-It can manage additional (application-level) users in the same way, if their data are placed into the Custom Resource `users` section.
+It can manage additional (application-level) users also if their data are placed into the Custom Resource `users` section.
+Changes in this section will be tracked and immediately applied by the Operator.

 For example, here is a self-explanatory `deploy/cr.yaml` configuration file fragment which would add a new `rhino` user with administrative privileges over